Murder of Timothy McCoy: Exhumations

 Between December 1978 and March 1979, twenty-nine victims were discovered buried upon Gacy's property.
 Four other victims were discovered in the Des Plaines River.
 Timothy's remains were the eighth set to be recovered from the crawl space and the ninth recovered from his property; his body was located at 2:26 p.m. on December 26 beneath a slab of concrete alongside the eastern support pillar of Gacy's home.
 His body was discovered face-down, with the skull facing to the south of the property.
-The only clothing recovered from the grave was a section of elastic sourcing from a pair of underwear, a distinctive Model A belt buckle, and a pair of socks.
+The only clothing recovered from the grave was a section of elastic sourcing from a pair of underwear, a distinctive Ford Model A belt buckle, and a pair of socks.
 An autopsy revealed numerous striations upon the rib cage and sternum consistent with a death by stabbing.

 Conviction of perpetrator

 Gacy was brought to trial on February 6, 1980, charged with thirty-three counts of murder and one respective count of indecent liberties with a child and deviate sexual assault, both in relation to the murder of his final victim.
 Upon advice from his defense counsel, Gacy pleaded not guilty by reason of insanity.
 He was found guilty of all charges on March 13 and sentenced to death for each of the twelve murders committed after the Illinois statute on capital punishment came into effect in June 1977.

 Following his conviction, Gacy was transferred to the Menard Correctional Center, where he remained on death row for 14 years.
 He was executed by lethal injection at the Stateville Correctional Center on May 10, 1994, at age 52.